AirCastPL/CSharpCodeStandards/060_LanguageUsage.md

 - ~~Floating point values should include at least one digit before the decimal place and one after.~~
 - ~~Never concatenate strings inside a loop.~~
 - ~~Always explicitly initialize arrays of reference types using a for loop.~~
+- ~~Avoid using foreach to iterate over immutable value-type collections.
+E.g. String arrays.~~
+- ~~Only use switch/case statements for simple operations with parallel conditional logic.~~